-When considering what may drive someone to use alcohol as a soothing panacea for managing mental health disorders it is helpful to gain a deeper understanding of the connection between social anxiety and alcohol abuse.
+When considering what may drive someone to use alcohol as a soothing panacea for managing mental wellness disorders it is helpful to gain a deeper understanding of the connection between social anxiety and alcohol abuse.
 It isn’t difficult to identify the causal nature of this link, considering the effects of social anxiety on a person.
 For individuals who suffer from social anxiety, the intense level of discomfort in social situations can lead to an array of physical symptoms.
 These include a racing heart, spiked cortisol and adrenaline production, palpitations, sweating, shaking, and nausea.
 Alcohol can behave as a very quick antidote to these symptoms, producing a calming, relaxing effect in moments.

 But as with all substances that produce chemical changes in the brain, alcohol can create a whole host of additional problems on top of the social anxiety it is supposed to be helping.
 The partnership between alcohol and social anxiety becomes symbiotic, that is the effects of one enhance the effects of the other, as a vicious cycle.
 Alcohol abuse can enhance the anxiety symptoms, as well as contribute to depression and many negative consequences in one’s life.

 Why Do Those With Social Anxiety Use Alcohol?